xtompie/dx/README.md

 ### 3. Action in context

-Event have current DOMElement from which operation space can be resolved.
+The event has a current DOMElement from which the operating space can be determined.

 ```html
 <script>